 This volume examines the most important realities of the new media landscape.
 Four strategic questions frame the new challenges and opportunities for media organizations (outlined in the diagram below).

-New Sources of Value will create New Business Models.
+New Sources of Value will create new Business Models.
 Traditional business models, based on the value created between publishers and readers, have declined for a decade.
 The world economic crisis accelerated this meltdown, and organizations have redoubled efforts to find new sources of value and cut costs.

 Organizations’ Distinctive Competencies must match media’s new Competitive Landscape.
 In the new environment, collective action by a consortium of organizations has great potential to increase the power of independent media.
 However, bold collective steps will require a shared perspective about media’s new realities their implications.